-- The Local Government Pension Scheme, administered locally by Norfolk County Council this is a funded defined benefit final salary scheme, meaning that the Authority and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets. - Arrangements for the award of discretionary post-retirement benefits upon early retirement this is an unfunded defined benefit final arrangement; under which liabilities are recognised when awards are made.
+- The Local Government Pension Scheme, administered locally by Norfolk County Council this was a funded defined benefit final salary scheme up to 31/03/2014 then replaced with a Career Average Revalued Earnings (CARE) scheme from the 01/04/2014, The Authority and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets. - Arrangements for the award of discretionary post-retirement benefits upon early retirement this is an unfunded defined benefit final arrangement; under which liabilities are recognised when awards are made.
 However, there are no investment assets built up to meet the pension's liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due.